codebend3r/gulp-ng-module-renamer/README.md

-Gulp Module Renamer
+Gulp Angular Module Renamer
 ====================

-Uses a regex pattern search and replace any js files with angular.modules('\*') to angular.module('ute.ui.custom') or whatever you want
+> Uses a regex pattern search and replace any js files with angular.modules('\*') to angular.module('ute.ui.custom') or whatever you want

+Example

     var moduleRenamer = require('gulp-module-renamer');